-If this person that you have forgiven is always in your life, then it's essential to fill your mind with the good things about this person, than to continue to relive the bad.
-It will do you no good in moving forward in forgiveness to feed your mind with their mistakes.
+If this person that you have forgiven is always in your life, then it’s essential to fill your mind with the good things about that person, rather than to continue to relive the bad.
+It will do you no good in moving forward in forgiveness, to continually and habitually feed your mind with their mistakes.

 Sometimes I challenge myself.
 For example…

-Can you go one day without thinking about an offense from someone?
+Can you go one day without thinking about how that person has hurt you?